sarahlou21/dissertation/README.md

 ### 4. "bias_model_file_reorganising.ipynb"

-In order to approach our classifcation as a binary rather than multi-class, we re-organised the skin lesion classes.
+In order to approach our classification as a binary rather than multi-class, we re-organised the skin lesion classes.
-To do so we made a copy of the data, and reorganised each of the folders (train, val and test) so that within each folder the 7 non-melanoma class subfolders are merged, so that it results in two folders MEL and NONMEL.
+To do so we made a copy of the data, and reorganised each of the folders (train, val and test) so that within each folder the 7 non-melanoma class subfolders are merged, so that it results in two folders MEL and NON_MEL.

 ```
 skin_lesion_data\ISIC_2019_v2_prepro_binary